 America in wartime 75 years ago was far different than our pandemic-stricken nation today, but there are parallels and similarities, too.
 Through it all, human beings remain much the same.

 I’ve often wondered how rationing during WWII affected bills of fare at restaurants, diners and eateries.
 Specific to the Derby, what was being served before and after the race on June 9, 1945, and where were the city’s dining hot spots?
-Juleps are forever, and even then Prohibition was a bad,although recent memory.
+Juleps are forever, and even then Prohibition was a bad, if fading memory.
 What were they eating?

 Internet research hasn’t been helpful, and the libraries are closed.
 If you’re reading today and have access to this foodie-centric information, let me know and I’ll revisit the topic.
 After all, we have until Labor Day weekend, 2020.